Rice University logo

 ABOUT

-His first book, The Making of Japanese Settler Colonialism: Malthusianism and Trans-Pacific Migration, 1868-1961, published by Cambridge University Press in 2019, is a study of the relationship among Malthusianism, emigration, and colonial expansion in the history of modern Japan.
-He has also co-edited the book, Japanese Empire and Latin America, published by University of Hawaii Press in 2023, which provides a comprehensive analysis of the relationship between Japanese migration and capital exportation to Latin America and the rise and fall of the Japanese empire Asia.
-In addition, He is the author of several refereed articles that appear in Journal of Asian Studiespositions: asia critique, Journal of Global HistoryJournal of World History, and Japanese Studies.
-He is currently completing a new book, Collaborative Settler Colonialism: Japanese Migration to Brazil in the Age of Empires (under contract with University of California Press), which explores the intersections in the histories of Japan and Brazil, and the historical convergence of Asia and Latin America in general, through the lens of modern settler colonialism.
+In addition, he has co-edited the book, Japanese Empire and Latin America, published by University of Hawaii Press in 2023, which provides a comprehensive analysis of the relationship between Japanese migration and capital exportation to Latin America and the rise and fall of the Japanese empire Asia.
+He is also the author of several refereed articles that appear in Journal of Asian Studiespositions: asia critique, Journal of Global HistoryJournal of World History, and Japanese Studies.
 For a detailed description of his research and publications, please see BOOKS and ARTICLES.

 He is a coeditor of the book series Between Asias and Americas at University of Pittsburgh Press, which bridges Asian studies with American studies (conceived hemispherically to include Latin American studies and Asian American studies).